We will no longer be accepting applications for Commercial Permits.

 Please note that the boat’s title, registration and ownership must be the same as the applicant’s for the mooring permit.

-Assignments of new applicants begins after renewals of current permittees are completed and transfers are processed in February and March.
+Assignments of new applicants begins after renewals of current permittees are completed and transfers are processed.

-The transfer process should be completed by late March or early April at which time we will begin assigning new applicants to the remaining available moorings in date order.
+Renewal payments for current permittees are due by December 15th.
+The transfer process will begin shortly afterward, after which we will begin assigning new applicants to the remaining available moorings in date order.

-Though we will not know specific availability until then, we fully expect 35 to 70 foot stalls to be readily available at the new 31st Street Harbor.
+Though we will not know specific availability until then, general availability can be viewed at https://www.chicagoharbors.info/availability/

 If you have any questions, email us at email@example.com

 The Chicago Park District operates 10 harbors: Montrose, Belmont, Diversey, DuSable, Monroe, Burnham, 31st Street, 59th Street, Jackson Outer and Jackson Inner.
 Each harbor has different characteristics and mooring types from stalls to dry moorings to serve all segments of the boating community.
 Consult Marine Department staff for more information.
-The regular season extends from May 1 until October 31.
-Assigned boaters may come into the harbors after April 15, but facilities are not guaranteed ready until after May 1.
 A Late Leaver Permit must be purchased for those boaters wanting to use moorings after October 31.
 Late Leavers may stay until November 15, but facilities may be winterized before then.

 Mooring Assignment Procedures

 New applications, and transfers, are date stamped and entered into “the registers” in chronological order.
 All mooring assignments are made accordingly.
-“The registers” are public documents and can be viewed during office hours in the Marine Department office: Monday – Friday 8:30 a.m. – 4:30 p.m.
-Assignments are made after March 1st of each year.
+“The registers” are public documents and can be viewed during office hours in the Marine Department office: Monday – Friday 8:30 a.m. – 4:00 p.m.
 Assignments are made in the following sequence: 1.)
 Outsized boaters; 2.)
 Transfers in the same harbor; 3.)
 Transfers from other harbors; and 4.)New applicants.
 For a complete description of the assignment process, please read the Rules and Regulations.

 Lake Michigan is a precious resource held in public trust.
 Boaters are required to have sanitation systems incapable of overboard discharge.
 Federal and local laws make it illegal to dump plastic or other trash anywhere in navigable waters such as Lake Michigan.
 Boaters are urged to recycle wastes such as aluminum, glass, plastic and engine oil at facilities provided in each harbor.
 Pumpout stations for sewage are provided free of charge in all harbors.
 Under no circumstances can they be used for pumping oil, fuel, or bilge wastes.
 Heavy fines and/or revocation of permit will ensue for environmental violations.

 Upon written request of withdrawal, application fees will be refunded less a $50 processing charge.
-The $40 fee for Transfer Requests and $30 fee for Change Forms is non-refundable.
-If a mooring assignment is accepted, mooring fees are refundable as follows: Full refund until May 15, half refund until July 15, no refund after July 15.
+The $50 fee for Transfer Requests and $30 fee for Change Forms is non-refundable.
+If a mooring assignment is accepted, mooring fees are refundable as follows: Full refund until March 1st, 80% refund until May 1st and half refund until July 1st, no refund after July 1st.

 Parking and Monroe Harbor Tender Passes